Badafest/samrachana-web/README.md

 ### Getting Started

 Samrachana is made keeping users interested in function rather than interface of the application in mind.
 So, the learning curve of interface is as straight as possible.
-You can start by playing around with different functions on a simply supported beam.
-A video demonstrating how you can get your feet wet with Samrachana can be found [here](https://link-to-video).
+The basic keyboard shortcuts are shown in the right sidebar when there is no other form to show.
 For detail documentation of all the features available, refer to the docs [here](https://github.com/Badafest/samrachana-web/wiki).

 ---